drh-14/optimal-32-vertex-graph/README.md

 Finally, you can build, test, and install it with the following:

 cmake -- build .
-cmake --build . --target check cmake --install .
+cmake --build . --config Release cmake --build . --target check --config Release